 Young Park is a corporate board member, strategic advisor, and lecturer.
 She is also an accomplished C-level executive with an extensive experience in Strategic Planning, Business and Technology Transformations, Corporate Governance, Go-to-Market Strategy, M&A, Digitalization, and Enterprise Risk Management.
 She has more than 30 years of experience in FinTech, Finance, Insurance, Telecommunications, and public sectors.
 Prior to her semi-retirement in 2016, she was CIO at D+H, and Sector Vice President at CGI.

-Young has been a member of the JBH Board since 2017, served as Chair and Vice Chair of the Governance and Nominations Committee, is currently the Vice Chair of the Human Resources Policy & Compensation Committee and Vice Chair of the Digital Health Strategy Committee.
+Young has been a member of the Board since 2017, served as Chair and Vice Chair of Governance Committee and the Human Resources Policy & Compensation Committee.
+Young is currently the Chair of the Digital Health Strategy Committee.

-Anjlee Patel serves as Chair of the Governance & Nominating Committee and is a member of the Human Resources Policy & Compensation Committee and has served on the Joseph Brant Hospital Board since 2018.
+Anjlee Patel serves as Chair of the Governance & Nominating Committee and since joining the Board in 2018 has previously been a member of the Quality Committee and Human Resources Policy & Compensation Committee.
 Anjlee is a seasoned legal professional within the public sector.
-She currently holds the position of Vice President, Legal Services, Corporate & Commercial Projects at Infrastructure Ontario (IO) where she provides strategic solutions to complex legal and infrastructure challenges.
+She is the Chief Legal Officer & Corporate Secretary at Public Health Ontario, where she provides strategic solutions to complex legal challenges.
+Previously Anjlee held a number of progressive leadership positions at Infrastructure Ontario.

-Anjlee is a graduate of McMaster University, and has also graduated from law school at the University of Ottawa in addition to holding an ICD.D designation in board governance from the Institute of Corporate Directors.
+Anjlee is a graduate of McMaster University, the University of Ottawa’s law school, and also holds an ICD.D designation in board governance from the Institute of Corporate Directors.
 Anjlee is an experienced board member having demonstrated governance expertise and a commitment to public and community service.

 Dr. Preyra was appointed to the position of Chief of Staff in July 2018.
 He is a graduate of Queen’s University where he received his M.D. in 1999, followed by his Masters of Business Administration (MBA) from the Schulich School of Business in 2003 and advanced leadership training at the DeGroote School of Business and the Harvard School of Public Health.